SuadeLabs/fire/documentation/properties/type.md

 ### cmbs
 A commercial mortgage-backed security (a subclass of an abs).

+### nha
+National Housing Act (NHA) MBS that are guaranteed by the Canada Mortgage and Housing Corporation (CMHC), will receive a risk weight of 0% in recognition of the fact that obligations incurred by CMHC are legal obligations of the Government of Canada.
+Reference OSFI, Chapter 4, P120

 ### frn
 A floating-rate note is defined in the [Money Market Statistics Regulation][mm-stat] in Annex II as: